 During the student teaching semester the teacher candi- date will be involved with directing the learning of pupils, participating in school and community activities, and assum- ing full responsibility for a group of learners under the

-Supervision of an expert teacher.
+Supervision by a cooperating teacher.
 Student teaching assign- ments are made on the basis of the teacher candidate’s area of specialization.

 The number of semester hours required for student teaching varies with the teacher candidate’s program of study.
 The student teaching assignment is completed in the candidate’s major field of study and is the culminating experience in the teacher education program.